Szczecin Główny railway station

 Szczecin Główny (Polish for Szczecin main station) is the principal railway station of the city of Szczecin, in the West Pomeranian Voivodeship, Poland.
 The station opened on 15 August 1843 and is located on the Berlin-Szczecin railway, Wrocław–Szczecin railway, Poznań–Szczecin railway, Bützow-Szczecin railway and Szczecin-Trzebież Szczeciński railway.
 The train services are operated by PKP Intercity, Polregio and Deutsche Bahn.

 History

 In 1836, the Berlin Committee for the Construction of the Berlin-Szczecin railway was founded.
-On 15 August 1843, the first train from Berlin pulled into the station, which at the time was known as the Berliner Bahnhof.
+The railway line was completed in 1842, and on 15 August 1843, the first train from Berlin pulled into the station, which at the time was known as the Berliner Bahnhof.
 This line ended in Berlin at Berlin Stettiner Bahnhof, later renamed Berlin Nordbahnhof).
 This was the start of the railways in Pomerania.
-The station was also the first step in the demolition of the Prussian city fortifications of Fort Prussia (Fort Preußen).
-In 1846 the railway line to Stargard was opened, in 1848 this was extended to Poznan.